mackles/mackles.github.io/content/posts/distributed-processing-bipartite-optimizaitons-and-pole.md

 When I was first thinking about the problem defined in the first blog posts, the first application that came to mind was a Person, Object, Location, Event (POLE) model.

-POLE Models are a common type of data model used in Fraud & Public Security.
+POLE Models are a common type of data model used in Fraud & other investigative use cases.
 The main properties of a POLE model are as follows:
 * the person, object, location entities are not directly linked, instead are linked through event entities,
 * events can be linked to other events,
 * analysis records are linked by a one-many relationship from a POLE entity.